vercel/next.js/docs/api-reference/create-server.md

 - `dev`: Enable dev mode.
 Defaults to `false`
 - `dir`: Optional path to the directory of the Next.js application.
 If no directory is provided, the current directory will be used.
 - `quiet`: Hide error messages containing server information.
 Defaults to `false`
-- `conf`: Optional object containing the app configuration - see [next.config.js](/docs/api-reference/next.config.js/introduction)
+- `conf`: Optional object containing the app configuration By default, [next.config.js](/docs/api-reference/next.config.js/introduction) will be used.

 The `hostname` and `port` options must be provided when using [middleware](/docs/middleware):